peterc/pismo/README.markdown

 * The author name extraction isn't very strong and is best avoided for now
 * The image extraction only deals with images with absolute URLs
 * The stopword list is a little too long (~1000 words) and needs to be trimmed
+* The corpus in test/corpus needs significantly extending

 ## OTHER GROOVY STUFF: